Jirka-Mayer/BachelorThesis/thesis-text.md

 *Important tokens* are notes, rests, barlines, clefs, accidentals and other simmilar tokens.
 What remains as non-important are slurs, ornaments and the `?` token.
 The specific list of important tokens can be found in the file `app/vocabulary.py`.
 We will call this metric Important Token Error Rate (ITER).
 Remember that this metric should not be used for comparison against other models using different encodings.
 It is purely to get an idea of what mistakes contribute to the Symbol Error Rate.

-With this metric we proposed a set of transformation functions that progressively simplify the sequences:
+With this metric we propose a set of transformation functions that progressively simplify the sequences:

 - *ITER_RAW* - No transformation is applied, corresponds to SER, but normalized by the number of important tokens.
 - *ITER_TRAINED* - Tokens that the model hasn't seen during training are removed (`?` token, trills, fermatas, etc.).